lwsjs/local-web-server/README.md

 ### Single Page Application

-Serving a Single Page Application (e.g. a React or Angular app) is as trivial as specifying the name of your single page:
+Serving a Single Page Application (an app with client-side routing, e.g. a React or Angular app) is as trivial as specifying the name of your single page:

 ```sh
 $ ws --spa index.html
 Serving at http://mbp.local:8000, http://127.0.0.1:8000, http://192.168.0.100:8000
 ```

-By default, requests for typical SPA paths (e.g. `/user/1`, `/login`) would return `404 Not Found` as a file at that locaiton does not exist.
+By default, requests for typical SPA paths (e.g. `/user/1`, `/login`) return `404 Not Found` as a file at that location does not exist.
 By marking `index.html` as the SPA you create this rule:

 *If a static file at the requested path exists (e.g. `/css/style.css`) then serve it, if it does not (e.g. `/login`) then serve the specified SPA and handle the route client-side.*